-The Mineral Mountain project is an early stage exploration project in the Laramide Porphyry Copper Province of Arizona and is located on the same structural trend that hosts the Globe-Miami, Resolution, Florence and Casa Grande copper deposits.
+The Mineral Mountain project is an early stage exploration project in the Laramide Porphyry Copper Province of Arizona located on the same structural trend that hosts the Globe-Miami, Resolution, Florence and Casa Grande copper deposits.
 The property is 100% owned by Copper Fox and consists of one Arizona exploration permit (725 acres) and 181 BLM claims covering approximately 2,043 ha.
 The property is underlain by Precambrian age Pinal Schist, diabase and granite that has been intruded by Laramide age quartz monzonite, granodiorite and hornblende dacite dikes.

-Field work completed in 2015 and 2016, resulted in the delineation of a zone of porphyry style mineralization that measures approximately 1,100m by 900m.
-The copper-molybdenum-gold mineralization is located within a (2.5km by 1.1km) zone of potassic and phyllic altered Laramide age Quartz Monzonite and Granodiorite.
-A significant number of samples from within the 2016 mineralized area returned between 1% and up to 6.6% copper due to the presence of chalcocite and covellite.
-The sampling suggests that the mineralized area is open in two directions.
+Exploration in 2015 and 2016, resulted in the delineation of a zone of porphyry style mineralization that measures approximately 1,100m by 900m located within a larger 2.5km by 1.1km zone of potassic and phyllic altered Laramide age Quartz Monzonite and Granodiorite.
+A significant number of samples from within the mineralized area returned between 1% and up to 6.6% copper due to the presence of chalcocite and covellite.